 PSS-Geo has proprietary solutions.
-First adaptive approach was developed in 2013, and mostly was applied post-stack.
-Later that year, we had tested the approach in comparison with academical solution of research consortia we are involved.
-We found out, that a use of true deghosting operator applied for each reflector data in different domains (depending of acquisition geometry) allows to eliminate ghost fully.
+The first adaptive approach was developed in 2013, and was mostly applied post-stack.
+Later that year, this approach was tested against an academical solution from the research consortia we are involved with.
+We came to the conclusion that the use of a true deghosting operator applied for each reflector data in different domains (depending of acquisition geometry) allows to eliminate ghost fully.
 Application of averaging operators or other than best suited domains, leaves ghost in data partly.

 PSS-Geo offers services, R&D studies and modules for sales.